 The returns should cover pipeline construction sites or offshore operations and all infrastructure related facilities.

 Please note that Main Construction and EPC Contractors and EPCM Contractors should report all accidents, incidents and near misses, including (in the column on the right) those related to their subcontractors.
-In case of integrated JVs, the Technical Leader should report the totality of the JV incidents (not pro-rata).
+In case of integrated JVs, the Leader should report the totality of the hours as well as the totality of the JV incidents (not pro-rata).

 The accidents, incidents and near misses taken into account for questions 9 & 10 are those that happen within the jobsite perimeter, or when travelling from camp (not home) to jobsite or during any other work-related transportation.